TODAES

 Description: To honor a person for lifetime, outstanding contributions within the scope of electronic design automation, as evidenced by ideas pioneered in publications, industrial products, or other relevant contributions.
 The award is based on the impact of the contributions throughout the nominee’s lifetime.

 Eligibility: Open to researchers in the field of electronic design automation who have had outstanding contributions in the field during their lifetime.
-Current members of the Board of the ACM Special Interest Group on Design Automation, or members of the Award Selection Committee are ineligible for the award.
-The awardee is invited to give a lecture at a SIGDA-sponsored event.
+Current members of the Board of the ACM SIGDA, or members of the Award Selection Committee are ineligible for the award.
+The awardee is usually invited to give a lecture at ICCAD.

 Award Items: A plaque for the awardee, a citation, and $1000 honorarium.
 The honorarium will be funded by the SIGDA annual budget.

-Nominee Solicitation: The call for nominees will be published by email to members of SIGDA, on the web site of ACM’s Special Interest Group on Design Automation, and in the SIGDA newsletter.
+Nominee Solicitation: The call for nominees will be published by email to members of SIGDA, on the website of ACM SIGDA, and in the SIGDA newsletter.
 The nomination should be proposed by someone other than the nominee.
-The nomination materials should be emailed to SIGDA-Award@acm.org (Subject: ACM/SIGDA Pioneering Achievement Award).
+The nomination materials should be emailed to sigda.acm@gmail.com (Subject: ACM SIGDA Pioneering Achievement Award).
 Nominations for the award should include:

 • A nomination letter that gives: a 100-word description of the nominee’s contribution and its impact; a 750-word detailed description of up to 10 of the nominee’s major products (papers, patents, software, etc.), the contributions embodied in those products, and their impact; a list of at most 10 citations to the major products discussed in the description.

-• Three letters of recommendation (not including the nominator or nominee).
+• Up to three letters of recommendation (not including the nominator or nominee).

 • Contact information of the nominator.

-In addition to the evidence of impact, the nomination form will include biographical information (including education and employment), professional activities, publications, and recognition.
-Three endorsements attesting to the impact of the work may be included.
+In addition to the evidence of impact, the nomination package will include biographical information (including education and employment), professional activities, publications, and recognition.
+Up to three endorsements attesting to the impact of the work may be included.

-All standard conflict of interest regulations as stated in ACM policy will be applied (see https://awards.acm.org/conflict-of-interest).
+All standard conflict of interest regulations as stated in ACM policy will be applied.
 Any awards committee members will recuse themselves from consideration of any candidates where a conflict of interest may exist.

 Selection/Basis for Judging: This award honors an individual who has made an outstanding technical contribution in the scope of electronic design automation throughout his or her lifetime.
 The award is based on the impact of the contributions as indicated above.
 Nominees from universities, industry, and government worldwide will be considered and encouraged.
 The award is not a best paper or initial original contribution award.
 Instead, it is intended for lifetime, outstanding contributions within the scope of electronic design automation, throughout the nominee’s lifetime.

-Presentation: The award will be presented annually at the SIGDA Annual Member Meeting and Dinner at ICCAD.
+Presentation: The award is planned to be presented annually at DAC as well as the SIGDA Annual Member Meeting and Dinner at ICCAD.

 2022: Ron Rohrer, SMU, CMU